Blaizzy/mlx-embeddings/docs/Homebrew-linuxbrew-core-Maintainer-Guide.md

 For PRs where there have been force pushes or extra commits to fix the build or fix bottling syntax, we can't `brew squash-bottle-pr` as we must keep the fixes.
+If the `# Build a bottle for Linuxbrew` line still exists in the formula, remove it.

 The `brew pull` command *publishes* the bottle to BinTray and verifies that the SHA in the formula and the SHA of the downloaded file match.
 To verify a bottle, the script downloads the bottle from BinTray - if you're on an unstable connection, this may take a while or even time out.
-Publishing the bottle means that it's available as the latest version for users to download, so we have to be quick with pushing the commits to `origin`.
+Publishing the bottle means that it's available as the latest version for users to download, so remember to push your commits to `origin`.

 If something goes wrong with the bottle pull and you don't want to publish the bottle and push the commit, `git reset --hard